isama92/isanager/README.md

 # isanager

-Manage your docker services.
+Manage your docker compose services.

-Start, stop, and update your docker services.
-One by one, or all together.
+Start, stop, and update your docker compose services.
+One by one, by group, or all together.

 ## Compatibilities